KlausRydell/VoxelBiomes/README.md

-# Voxel Plugin • Biomes Asset Pack
+# Voxel Plugin • Biomes
 Assets for creating procedural terrain with biomes using Voxel Plugin 2.0

    Tutorial: